LeGi0N09/Prisa/README.md

 5. **Build and run the project in Visual Studio**.

-6. **Access the Prisa v1.0 ** by visiting `http://localhost:5000` in your web browser.
+6. **Access Prisa v1.0** by visiting `http://localhost:5000` in your web browser.

-## Contribution
+## Contribute to Prisa's Growth 🤝🌱

-🤝 Contributions to Prisa v1.0 are welcome!
+We welcome contributions to Prisa v1.0!
 If you encounter any issues or have suggestions for improvements, please create an issue in the [GitHub repository](https://github.com/LeGi0N09/Prisa).
 Feel free to fork the repository and submit pull requests to contribute directly.

-## License
+## License 📄

-📄 This project is licensed under the **MIT License**.
+This project is licensed under the **MIT License**.

 🎉 Thank you for choosing Prisa v1.0!
 Experience the power of online shopping at your fingertips!
+Happy shopping! 🛒🎁